Sara Webb (astrophysicist)

-Sara A. Webb is an Australian astrophysicist, science communicator and author.
-In 2025 she was recognised by Forbes Asia 30 under 30 List, in the area of Healthcare and Science, as the only Australian Academic.
-Previously she was named a Superstar of STEM (Science and Technology Australia) 2023 and is currently a Lecturer and Course Director at Swinburne University, Australia.
+Sara A. Webb is an Australian astrophysicist, science communicator and author, best known for her work on of astronomy, space-based experimentation, and public engagement.
+In 2025, she was recognised on the Forbes Asia 30 Under 30 List in Healthcare and Science as the only Australian academic selected.
+She was previously named a Superstar of STEM (Science and Technology Australia) in 2023.
+Webb is a Lecturer and Course Director at Swinburne University of Technology, where she leads student-driven space programs and contributes to interdisciplinary research spanning astrophysics and microgravity science.

-Education and career
+Education

+Sara A. Webb earned her Bachelor of Science at Queensland University of Technology, majoring in physics with minors in astrophysics and computational mathematics.
+She undertook early research projects on star formation in galaxies..

+For her honours year, Webb focused on astrophysics through a joint research project with the Australian Astronomical Observatory, simulating supernova explosions and observing distant galaxies with Australia’s largest optical telescope.

 Webb joined Swinburne University of Technology in Australia as a PhD candidate in 2018, which she completed in 2021.

-She is an astrophysicist and science communicator and best known for her various media appearances around astronomy and space science topics.
-She leads Swinburne's high school space programs, including the Swinburne Haileybury International Space Station Experiment (SHINE) and the Swinburne Youth Space Innovation Challenge.
-Annually she responsible for Australian student designed payloads to the International Space Station.
+Her PhD helped shape the Deeper, Wider, Faster transient astronomy programme, with a thesis centred on the universe’s fastest transient events and one of the first applications of unsupervised machine learning to complex astronomical timeseries data.

+Webb held postdoctoral roles at Swinburne, including interdisciplinary research applying machine-learning techniques to decision-support systems in partnership with national research teams.
+During this period, she also became Mission Director for the Swinburne Youth Space Innovation Challenge, overseeing student-designed experiments destined for the International Space Station.
 Her research focuses on using artificial intelligence and machine learning to analyse large and complex astrophysical data sets, such as identifying sources of gravitational waves and fast radio bursts.
 Her early work in machine learning for anomalous source detection allowed her to discover a sub-population of ulta fast flares on M-dwarf stars within the Milky Way.

+Career

+In mid-2024, Webb became Course Director at Swinburne University of Technology, where she leads Swinburne Astronomy Online, directs microgravity experimentation initiatives within the Space Technology Industry Institute, and continues her research at the intersection of astrophysics, artificial intelligence, and space science.

-Webb is a prolific science communicator, appearing as an expert correspondent to discuss space and astronomy.
-Webb is a go-to expert in radio, TVand print media.
+Webb has appeared as an expert correspondent to discuss space and astronomy in radio, TV and print media.
 Her articles have appeared in The Conversation, COSMOS and BBC Science Focus, and been including in the Australian Anthology Best in Science Writing.
-Her doubt book "The Little Book of Cosmic Catastrophes" was released worldwide October 2024.
+Her debut book "The Little Book of Cosmic Catastrophes" was released in October 2024.